 If you have tradespeople working in your home, make them aware of the location of oxygen equipment and any installed fixed tubing, along with the precautions required.

 Our Healthcare Technicians have had extensive training.
 We ask that you follow their advice at all times; if you are unsure of anything, please call us on 0800 373 580.

 Oxygen is a medically-prescribed drug and should only be used by the person it has been ordered for.
 Under no circumstances should you allow anyone else to use it.

 Celebrations and baking

-We understand you and your child will want to celebrate certain events such as birthdays, bonfires, firework displays or sparklers.
-Please ensure your child has not used oxygen equipment for at least 20 minutes before getting close to fire/flames/candles.
+We understand you may want to celebrate certain events such as birthdays, bonfires, firework displays or sparklers.
+Please ensure oxygen equipment has not been used for at least 20 minutes before getting close to fire/flames/candles.

-When baking with your child please ensure the oxygen equipment is at least 3 metres away from the cooker at all times.
+When baking, please ensure the oxygen equipment is at least 3 metres away from the cooker at all times.

-Do not allow your child using oxygen to go near gas cookers that are in use.
+Do not go near gas cookers that are in use when using oxygen.